Safety of train traffic

-The situational picture monitors the safety of train traffis.
+The situational picture monitors the safety of train traffic.
 The data are updated once a year.
 The information is produced by the Finnish Transport and Communications Agency Traficom.

 Accidents in train traffic

-In 2023, there were nine fires in rolling stock in train traffic, two of which were classified as significant accidents.
-The yearly number of fires in rolling stock has remained at a nearly identical level in recent years.
-During the five years preceding 2023, an average of ten fires in rolling stock occurred per year.
-Fires in rolling stock typically start in the locomotive engine rooms, wagon brakes or passenger carriages’ heating equipment.
+Six fires in rolling stock occurred in train traffic in 2024, one of which was classified as a significant accident due to the resulting traffic interruption of more than six hours.
+The number of fires in rolling stock was slightly lower in 2024 than in previous years.
+During the five years preceding 2024, an average of ten fires in rolling stock occurred per year.

 Incidents in train traffic